tomevison/Aralia-Weather-Station/README.md

     SELECT temp FROM mqtt_bridge WHERE id=1;

+The Ignition Perspective module was used for historical visualisation.

 ## Issues
 DH11 sensor is only able to read a maximum humidity value of 95%.
 The humidity is above this for most of the Northern Territory wet season.